tdmoore004/generate-moore-readme/README.md

 ## Contributing

-Fork repository or clone to your device.
-For larger contributions create an issue to describe the contribution you are adding.
+For repository or clone to your device.
+For larger contributions create an issue to descirbe the contribution you are adding.

 ## Tests

-There are not tests associated with this application.
+There are not any tests associated with this application.

 ## Questions